surajneupane55/React-on-Rails-API-guide/index.md

 [DEMO](http://uppity-polish.surge.sh/)

+# Installation guide to local machine

+Clone [this](https://github.com/surajneupane55/react-app-challenge-frontend) repository as well as the [server](https://github.com/surajneupane55/rails-json-api-jwt-auth) for this example.

+First, run the server app in the port 3001. ```rails s -p 3001```

+Then, run npm install on this project and run ```npm start``` watch to start the app.
+Then just navigate to http://localhost:3000

+# A guide to build React on Rails API

 Building a complete application with API is always a challenging job since every element must connect and work as intended.
 This guide will walk you through the experience I encountered during building a simple React on Rails API.